 - Does the sitter appear young and vibrant, or tired and frail?
 What elements in the composition lead you to your interpretation?

 - Which words would you use to describe the tone of this work?

 - Discuss the artist’s use of color.
 Would you describe the colors as intense or muted?
 How does color help to add to the tone of the work?

 - How does the artist add a sense of vibrancy to this otherwise sullen scene?

-- Discuss how the artist prevents viewers from gathering contextual clues.
+- How does the artist prevent viewers from gathering contextual clues?
 Consider the background and lack of details.

 - Despite the fact that the artist features the name of the sitter within the title, how does he prevent viewers from connecting with the sitter?
 Does the inclusion of her name as the title change your interpretation of this work?